Verticordia spicata

-Verticordia spicata, commonly known as spiked featherflower, is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia spicata, commonly known as spiked featherflower, is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is usually a dense, bushy shrub with small leaves pressed against the stem and spikes of pink flowers from late spring to early summer.

 Description

 Verticordia spicata is an upright to spreading shrub 0.3-1 m, sometimes 2 m tall with one main stem at its base.
 The leaves are densely arranged along the branches, mostly closely clasping the stem.
 The leaves are broadly egg-shaped, 1.5-3.5 mm with prominent oil glands and have narrow, translucent and slightly hairy margins.

 The flowers are scented and arranged in spike-like groups on the upper part of the branching stems, each flower on a stalk less than 0.2 mm long.
 The floral cup is top-shaped, 2 mm long, glabrous with two green appendages, 1.9 mm long.
 The sepals are pale pink to mauve, spreading, 3-5.5 mm long, with 6 or 7 feathery lobes and two ear-like appendages on the sides.
 The petals are similar in colour to the sepals, 3-4.5 mm long and erect with long filaments on their ends.
 The style is 4-7 mm long, curved and hairy near the tip.
 Flowering time is from October to January.